 1. Plan your business

 Having a concrete business plan is the first step towards a successful construction business.
-You don’t necessarily need a formal document.
+However, you don’t necessarily need a formal document.
 There are numerous online templates you could use.
-Planning helps you visualize your entire business.
+Furthermoore, planning helps you visualize your entire business.
 It also allows you to:

 - Set your priorities